Indushreevarada/Quotify/README.md

 # Quotify

 An application for generating the random quotes.
-The users can also List , Edit, Delete and save the quotes.
+The users can also List , Edit, Delete and Save the quotes.